Version2beta/mobster-notes/retrospectives.md

 # Mob Programming Retrospectives

+## 19 June 2015

+Present were Jason, Julia, Michael, Kirsten, Nhat.
+Mobbed for 2 hours, target was Angular.js testing on the server using jsdom.

+*What went well?
+On a team level...
+For you personally...*

+"It was pretty cool that some of the boilerplate we had to do, Nhat could just rattle off the top of his head, where it would have taken me a half hour to figure it out."

+"Maybe now we know that jsdom doesn't play well, maybe.
+We can move on, maybe, to benv."

+"Our driver got called away to a meeting and we continued without missing a beat."

+"My worst times to code are between 2 and 4:30 in the afternoon.
+I think it went better in a mob.
+I think it might be more productive than working individually in that slow period."
+"I think I like it in the afternoon for that too."

+"As the driver, more of my mental capacity was used keeping up with all the suggestions rather than trying to think of a solution of my own."
+"It was easier for me because I was the one who was trying things, rather than researching and thinking about what'll work."

+*What didn't go well?
+On a team level...
+For you personally...*

+"It's Friday afternoon.
+And we were all full from lunch.
+Plus it's a little warm in here."

+*What would you like to try differently?
+On a team level...
+For you personally...*

+"Mob in the morning?
+Because fresher?
+I'd like to see what happens."

+"It'd be interesting to see when everyone is up to speed on a project, if everyone pulled the code down and instead of just researching they actually tried stuff out.
+Instead of researching and suggesting something to try, you can bring a solution."

+*What still has you puzzled?
+On a team level...
+For you personally...*

 ## 18 June 2015

 Present were Julia Gao, Jason Hill, Kirsten, Brannon Lucas, Ryan, Nhat, Matthew.
 Mobbed for about one hour.
 The target was testing React.js code with Mocha and jsdom.